emilio/words/_posts/2020-02-28-C++-rust-ffi-patterns-1-complex-data-structures.md

 [The
 implementation](https://github.com/emilio/rust-cpp-ffi-examples/blob/master/complex-rust-to-cpp/cpp/my_ffi_forwards.h)
-should be pretty straight-forward so I won't read through it.
+should be pretty straightforward so I won't read through it.

 This makes our bindings compile, but still `OwnedSlice` has issues.